August 1, 2021

 Volunteer of the Year Award recognizes member(s) who have made an outstanding contribution to the organizations and its project/activities during the past year.

-2017: Ellen Cudmore, and Carolyn Francis, Wendy MacDonald & Liz Townsend
+2017: Ellen Cudmore, and Carolyn Francis, Wendy MacDonald and Liz Townsend

 2016: Reg MacDonald and Dr. Shauna Richards